Skip to Main Content

 (https://link.springer.com/referencework/10.1007/978-1-84996-169-1)

-Appendix B – Select Topic Extended Examination
+Appendix B – Extended Examination of Select Topics

 1: Lighting “Intensity” and Power

-As applied to visible light, the term, “luminous intensity” has been formally defined as 1 of the 7 System International (SI) base units of measure.
-It is a photometric value, and in commercial and some scientific literature, is expressed as candela (cd – lm / sr).
-See https://physics.nist.gov/cuu/ Units/units.html for more detail about SI base and derived measures.
+As applied to visible light, the term, “luminous intensity” has been formally defined as one of the seven System International (SI) base units of measure.
+It is a photometric value, and in commercial and some scientific literature, is expressed as candela (cd – lm/sr).

-Fig B1
+Fig. B1

 Light power and geometry expression.
 A sphere has 4π steradians (sr) of solid angle.
-SI base unit of light intensity is the candela (cd) or lm / sr. Modified from Ref: https://wp.optics.arizona.edu/jpalmer/radiometry/radiome-try-and-photometry-faq/
+SI base unit of light intensity is the candela (cd) or lm/sr. Modified from Ref: https://wp.optics.arizona.edu/jpalmer/radiometry/radiometry-and-photometry-faq/

 As alluded to in an earlier section, light “intensity” is conceptualized in 2 ways: